Prospective Interns Must:

 Accommodations: Two cabins are available on the property; one for a single occupant, one for two occupants.
 Cabins are to be kept clean and orderly at all times.

 Aside from the cabins, all other spaces on the property are common-spaces, including the outhouses, sheds, and an outdoor shower.
-Please consider your needs for personal space and privacy (especially when it comes to sharing the outdoor shower).
+Please consider your needs for personal space and privacy.

 Personal items such as electronics and toiletries that are brought into the common areas must be returned to the cabins after use.
 Interns are expected to follow the UGC’s rules for clean up after meals, keeping the common areas clean, and rules for laundry and cabin upkeep.